Creuse: Tourism

 The Chapelle du Mas-Saint-Jean is in Saint-Sulpice-le-Dunois.
 A local legend declares that Joan of Arc prayed there in about 1430.

 Guéret, Creuse is also home to a large nearby animal park named Les Loups de Chabrières containing some of France's few remaining wolves, held in semi-captivity.
 It includes 24 European Grey Wolves, two Canadian White Wolves and two Canadian Black Wolves in five enclosures.

-Motor racing Mas du Clos It is twelve kilometers from Aubusson at the foot of the family castle of Saint-Avit-de-Tardes.
+Motor racing Mas du Clos It is twelve kilometres from Aubusson at the foot of the family castle of Saint-Avit-de-Tardes.
 Pierre Bardinon creates all pieces in 1963.